pygame-community/pygame-ce/docs/reST/ref/font.rst

       | :sl:`Gets or sets the font's point_size`
       | :sg:`point_size -> int`

-      The font's point_size will not entirely be accurate upon initialization.
+      Returns the point_size of the font.
+Will not be accurate upon initializing the font object when the font name is initalized as None

       .. versionadded:: 2.2